MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AutoSensitivityLabelPolicy.md

 ```

 ### -RemoveExchangeLocation
-{{ The parameter RemoveExchangeLocation removes locations on exchange from the policy.}}
+The RemoveExchangeLocation parameter removes locations on Exchange from the policy.

 ```yaml
 Type: MultiValuedProperty